FrancescoLR/BrainAgeNeXt/README.md

 - [License](#license)

 ## Introduction
 BrainAgeNeXt is a deep learning model designed to predict brain age with high accuracy across different MRI scanning conditions.
-The model builds on the MedNeXt framework, inspired by the ConvNeXt blocks.
+The model builds on the MedNeXt framework [2], inspired by the ConvNeXt blocks [3].

 ## Installation
 To get started install all requirements of the [MedNeXt repository](https://github.com/MIC-DKFZ/MedNeXt).